Dyalog/vecdb/README.md

 # README #

 `vecdb`
-Current version: 0.1.3
+Current version: 0.2.0

+**Version 0.2** adds support for SHARDING, and introduces changes to the database format which are not upwards compatible.

 ### What is this repository for? ###
 `vecdb` is a simple "columnar database": each column in the database is stored in a single memory-mapped files.
-It is written in and for Dyalog APL as a tool on which to base new applications which need to generate and query very large amounts of data, but do not need a "transactional" storage mechanism.
+It is written in and for Dyalog APL as a tool on which to base new applications which need to generate and query very large amounts of data and do a large number of high performance reads, but do not need a full set of RDBMS features.
+In particuler, there is no "transactional" storage mechanism, and no ability to join tables built-in to the database.

 ### Features